Psychological Science Submission Guidelines

 Preregistration can reduce bias, increase transparency, and help readers calibrate their confidence in scientific claims (Hardwicke & Wagenmakers, 2023).
 Preregistration involves declaring a research plan (for example, aims/hypotheses, methods, and analyses) in a public registry before research outcomes are known (usually before data collection begins).
 A preregistration is a plan, not a prison: the goal is to make clear what was planned and what was not (DeHaven, 2017).
 Deviations from preregistrations may be necessary or desirable.
 When deviations occur (and they almost always do), authors should describe them explicitly, and we strongly recommend using the Psychological Science preregistration deviation disclosure table (based on Willroth & Atherton, 2023) and including it in the first Supplemental File.
 Authors should consider taking additional measures to reduce the risk of bias incurred by deviations, such as robustness checks (see Box 2 in Hardwicke & Wagenmakers, 2023).

 As part of the Research Transparency Statement, Psychological Science requires that all research articles state upon submission whether each reported study was preregistered or not, and which core aspects of the study (research questions/hypotheses, methods, analyses) were preregistered.
-Authors should state when and where preregistrations were archived and whether any relevant data existed and/or had been observed at these times.
+Authors should explicitly state that preregistration occurred prior to data collection or clarify whether any relevant data existed and/or had been observed.
 The Research Transparency Statement must contain a publicly accessible persistent identifier (e.g., DOI) to all relevant preregistrations.
 Authors should state if any deviations from the preregistration occurred (they may refer to them as ‘major’ or ‘minor’) and refer readers to a preregistration deviation disclosure table in the first Supplemental File for details.
 All major deviations should also be reported clearly in the main text, wherever relevant.

 Authors can use any trusted online registry to preregister their research.
 For beginners, we recommend following the Open Science Framework’s step-by-step workflow (osf.io/prereg).
 Note that for manuscripts submitted on or after January 1, 2024, “preregistered” badges will no longer be offered, but preregistration status and quality will be one factor in editors’ decisions, when relevant.